TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 you get to a certificate which is *self-signed*, that is, a certificate which has the same subject and issuer, sometimes called a *root certificate*.
 The certificates should just be concatenated together in the certificate file.
-For example, suppose we had a three certificate chain, from our server certificate to the certificate of the certification authority that signed our server certificate, to the root certificate of the agency which issued the certification authority's certificate::
+For example, suppose we had a three certificate chain, kutoka our server certificate to the certificate of the certification authority that signed our server certificate, to the root certificate of the agency which issued the certification authority's certificate::